 Action NPSM-10 is outside of the scope of the RAP program.
-Protection and enforcement actions are undertaken by the MOECC through the Incident Response Protocol.
-The MOECC notifies
+Protection and enforcement actions are undertaken by the MECP through the Incident Response Protocol.
+The MECP notifies downstream residents of any incidents or spills as per the Incident Response Protocol.
+Subsequent follow up with individual residents is completed by Algoma Public Health.

-This action is already addressed through the Conservation Authority's Source Water Protection program and falls outside of the scope of the RAP program.
+This action is also already addressed through the Conservation Authority's Source Water Protection program and falls outside of the scope of the RAP program.